lenincompres/DOM.js/README.md

 });
 ```

-The _style_ and _content_ properties are useful for organizing the model structure.
+The _style_, _attribute_, and _content_ properties are useful for organizing the model structure, and to clarify what kind of property you are trying to set.
+If DOM.js is not setting a value in the right property you intended to (style, attributes, events, etc.), you should put this key/value pair inside one of these wrapping or organizing properties.
 Yet, **DOM.set** interprets structural properties to match attributes, styles, event handlers and element tags.

 ### Style Element